unoplatform/Uno.Wasm.Bootstrap/Readme.md

 For more information, please refer to the `Uno.Wasm.DynamicLinking` sample in the `Uno.Wasm.Bootstrap` solution.

 #### Static Linking
-Statically linking wasm modules to mono is supported when building for AOT and Mixed runtime modes.
+Statically linking Emscripten LLVM Bitcode (`.bc` files) files to mono is supported when building for AOT and Mixed runtime modes.

-This linking type embeds the wasm files with the rest of the WebAssembly modules, and uses _normal_ webassembly function invocations that are faster than with dynamic linking.
+This linking type embeds the `.bc` files with the rest of the WebAssembly modules, and uses _normal_ webassembly function invocations that are faster than with dynamic linking.

-Any `.wasm` file placed as content in the built project will be statically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.
+Any `.bc` file placed as content in the built project will be statically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.

+For more information, see the `Uno.Wasm.DynamicLinking` sample side module build script.

 ### Support for IIS / Azure Webapp GZip/Brotli pre-compression
 The IIS compression support has too many knobs for the size of generated WebAssembly files, which